my-janala/app-modernisation-demo/SPEAKER_NOTES.md

 ## Audience-Specific Talking Points

-### For CTOs and Technical Leadership
+### For Cloud Native Community Members

 **Pain Points to Address:**
-- Risk management in modernization initiatives
+- Manual assessment bottlenecks in Kubernetes migrations
-- Resource allocation and timeline predictability
+- Inconsistent containerization readiness evaluation
-- Technical debt quantification
+- Legacy application complexity and unknown dependencies
-- ROI measurement challenges
+- Time-consuming modernization planning processes

 **Key Messages:**
-- *"Konveyor provides the technical due diligence your board expects"*
+- *"Konveyor automates the tedious assessment work so you can focus on architecture"*
-- *"Transform modernization from art to science with data-driven insights"*
+- *"Transform legacy application analysis from weeks to hours with proven patterns"*
-- *"Reduce project risk with comprehensive automated assessment"*
+- *"Get Kubernetes-specific insights and containerization recommendations instantly"*

 **Questions to Ask:**
-- "What's your biggest concern when planning modernization initiatives?"
+- "How do you currently assess applications for Kubernetes readiness?"
-- "How do you currently assess technical debt across your portfolio?"
+- "What's your biggest challenge when helping clients move to cloud-native?"
-- "What would change if you could predict migration complexity accurately?"
+- "How much time do you spend on manual code analysis before containerization?"

 ### For Architects and Senior Engineers